-Our Operations Director Nick, who advocates an ongoing learning environment, encourages and supports our team in this area.
+Our Construction Director Nick, who advocates an ongoing learning environment, encourages and supports our team in this area.
 Nick is passionate about construction and was recently asked by his university to go back and give a voluntary lecture on building services.

 This gave students the opportunity to learn a practical approach in dealing with issues relating to this area and an insight into what they can expect from every day Construction Management.